GameTomo Releases a New Superhot Game Announcement

 - Bullet Trains

 An all new user interface will also be available for the game, which will also be having a very Japanese feel to it.
 According to GameTomo, the game will feature around 15-18 regular levels and 3-4 endless ones.
-There will be some new weapons added to the roster, including a bow and arrow.
+There will be some new weapons added to the roster, including a bow and arrows.
 The game will also retain the same game modes that the original Superhot has.

 There has no word of a release date yet for Superhot JP, but GameTomo has declared that the game will be “priced very reasonably.”
 For the platforms, the company is at least looking at PlayStation 4 and PC releases.